-1. access s the last indicate any changes or additions to the state tobacco statute(s) relating to youth ince the last reporting year.
-If any changes were made to the state law(s) since reporting year, please upload a copy of the state law to WebBGAS. (see 42 $00x-26$). a.
-Has there been a change in the minimum sale age for tobacco products? ∑ Yes □ No If Yes, current minimum age: \square 19 \square 20 \boxtimes 21 b.
-Have there been any changes in state law that impact the state's protocol for conducting Synar inspections? ⊠ Yes □ No If Yes, indicate change.
-(Check all that apply.) ☐ Changed to require that law enforcement conduct inspections of tobacco outlets ☐ Changed to make it illegal for youth to possess, purchase or receive tobacco ☐ Changed to require ID to purchase tobacco ☐ Changed definition of tobacco products ☐ Other change(s) (Please describe.)
-In the 2021 legislative session, the legislative body passed a T21 law making it illegal to sell, possess or consume tobacco products under the age of 21. c.
+1. Please indicate any changes or additions to the state tobacco statute(s) relating to youth access since the last reporting year.
+If any changes were made to the state law(s) since the last reporting year, please upload a copy of the state law to WebBGAS. (see 42 U.S.C.
+300x-26.) a.
+Has there been a change in the minimum sale age for tobacco products? ☐ Yes ⊠ No If Yes , current minimum age: $\square$ 19 $\square$ 20 $\square$ 21 $\square$ Other (Please specify.) b.
+Have there been any changes in state law that impact the state's protocol for conducting Synar inspections? ☐ Yes ⊠ No If Yes, indicate change.
+(Check all that apply.)
+Changed to require that law enforcement conduct inspections of tobacco outlets Changed to make it illegal for youth to possess, purchase or receive tobacco Changed to require ID to purchase tobacco Changed definition of tobacco products Other change(s) (Please describe.) c.
 Have there been any changes in state law that impact the following?
-Licensing of tobacco vendors Penalties for sales to minors Vending machines categories to youth access law Yes No 2. e how the Annual Synar Report (see 45 C.F.R.
+Licensing of tobacco vendors 2. e how the Annual Synar Report (see 45 C.F.R.
 96.130(e)) was made public he state prior to submission of the ASR.
 (Check all that apply.)
-Placed on file for public review Posted on a state agency Web site (Please provide exact Web address and the date ten the FFY 2022 ASR was posted to this Web address.)
-Web address: Date published: Notice published in a newspaper or newsletter
+Placed on file for public review Posted on a state agency Web site ( Please provide exact Web address and the date en the FFY 2020 ASR was posted to this Web address. ) Web address: Date published: Notice published in a newspaper or newsletter Public hearing